 It’s NOT the actual fair value of the stock.

-In fact, let’s take a look at a few more fair value estimates of Microsoft stock that I found from other sources.
+In fact, let’s take a look at a few more fair-value estimates of Microsoft stock that I found from other sources.

-From Gurufocus, the Peter Lynch fair value estimate for Microsoft is $162.21, as of Aug 2021.
+From Gurufocus, the Peter Lynch fair value estimate for Microsoft is $345.70, as of 15th Nov, 2023.

-According to Morningstar, the estimated fair value is recently increased to $325 from $278 after its recent earnings release.
+According to Morningstar, the estimated fair value increased to $370, as of 30th Oct, 2023.

-From Stock Rover, the estimated fair value is $298.53.
+From Stock Rover, the estimated fair value is $339.02 as of 15th Nov, 2023.

 Now, what about Simply Wall St?

-The estimated fair value provided by Simply Wall St is $383.15.
+The estimated fair value provided by Simply Wall St is $378.37 as of 15th Nov, 2023.

-So, what I would recommend is that you could calculate the average of all the fair value estimates and then use that as one of your references in your investment decision-making.
+So, what I would recommend is that you calculate the average of all the fair value estimates and then use that as one of your references in your investment decision-making.

 Here’s another strategy that I personally use.